Intermittent Fasting 20/4: Results, Side Effects, and How to

 Summary

-A 20-hour fast can be a good option for some individuals looking for fast fat melt, weight loss and those with specific health concerns in need of quick changes.
+Intermittent fasting 20/7 can be good for some individuals looking for fast fat melt, weight loss, and those with specific health concerns in need of quick changes.

-However, to decide if intermittent fasting, especially a 20-hour one, is suitable for you or to determine the weekly and monthly schedule, it’s wise to consult a healthcare professional or dietitian first to avoid possible health problems.
+However, to decide if intermittent fasting, especially a 20-hour one, is suitable for you or to determine the weekly and monthly schedule, it is wise to consult a healthcare professional or dietitian first to avoid possible health problems.

 FAQ

-In the following subsections, you can find answers to the most frequently asked questions about 20-hour fasting.
+Here are answers to the most frequently asked questions about intermittent fasting 20/4.

 Is a 20-Hour Fast Better Than 16 Hours?

-Some say fasting longer is better as insulin gets lower as time passes, yet some studies show that 16-, 18-, and 20-hour fasting periods are equally effective.
-Anyhow, your body may answer better to one of these methods.
-Consulting a healthcare professional will help you decide the best one.
+Some say fasting longer is better as insulin levels get lower as time passes, yet some studies show that 16-, 18-, and 20-hour fasting periods are equally effective.
+Anyhow, your body may respond better to one of these methods.

 Is a 20-Hour Fast Better Than an 18-Hour Fast?